-Moreover, loading HSCs to 50 mmHg pressure for 24 hr significantly upregulated ACTA2, TGFB1 and COL1A1 (P<0.01 vs. 0 mmHg, Fig. 6A).
-Immunofluorescence staining also confirmed the enhanced expression of $\alpha$ -SMA, TGF- $\beta_1$ and collagen 1 in protein level (P<0.01 vs. 0 mmHg, Fig. 6B).
-As expected, losartan effectively mitigated the hydrostatic pressure loading-induced enhancement on the expression of $\alpha$ -SMA, collagen 1, and TGF- $\beta_1$ (P<0.01 vs. 50 mmHg without losartan in medium, Fig. 6A, B).
+Moreover, loading HSCs to 50 mmHg pressure for 24 h significantly upregulated ACTA2, TGFB1, and COL1A1 (P < 0.01 vs. 0 mmHg; Fig. 6A).
+Immunofluorescence staining also confirmed the enhanced expression of α -SMA, TGF- β_1 , and collagen 1 in protein level (P < 0.01 vs. 0 mmHg; Fig. 6B).
+As expected, losartan effectively mitigated the hydrostatic pressure loading-induced enhancement on the expression of α -SMA, collagen 1, and TGF- β_1 (P < 0.01 vs. 50 mmHg without losartan in medium; Fig. 6, A and B).

-We also found that loading HSCs to 50 mmHg for 24 hr significant upregulated the expression of RhoA and ROCK1 in mRNA and protein levels, which were effectively canceled by losartan (Fig. 7A, B).
-However, neither hydrostatic pressure nor losartan treatment significantly changed the expression of ROCK2 in HSCs (Fig. 7A, B).
+We also found that loading HSCs to 50 mmHg for 24 h significant upregulated the expression of RhoA and ROCK1 in mRNA and protein levels, which were effectively canceled by losartan (Fig. 7, A and B).
+However, neither hydrostatic pressure nor losartan treatment significantly changed the expression of ROCK2 in HSCs (Fig. 7, A and B).
 Phalloidin staining for F-actin revealed that HSCs loading to 50 mmHg hydrostatic pressure exhibited thick actin bundles and formed a dense parallel network (Fig. 8).
 Losartan effectively reduced the formation of actin stress fibers in HSCs with 50 mmHg hydrostatic pressure loading (Fig. 8).
-Additionally, 24 hr loading to 50 mmHg, Fig. 8), which was effectively cancelled by losartan (P<0.01 vs. 0 mmHg, Fig. 8).
-Together, these ex vivo experimental data indicate that losartan can effectively mitigate the hydrostatic pressure-induced alternation of mechanotransduction properties of HSCs.
+In addition, 24 h loading to 50 mmHg hydrostatic pressure upregulated the expression of p-MLC2 in HSCs (P < 0.01 vs. 0 mmHg; Fig. 8), which was effectively canceled by